blended-zio/blended-zio/website/blog/2020-11-05-JmsKeepAlive.md

 ## Using the Keep alive monitor with JMS connections

 With the JMS based streams explained [here](2020-10-27-ZIOJms.md) and the general keep alive monitor we can now build a monitor that determines whether a given JMS connection is healthy.
-We do that by using the connection to be monitored and regularly send and receive messages.
+We do that by using the connection to be monitored to regularly send and receive messages.
 Whenever a message is received, we execute `alive` on the underlying monitor - effectively resetting the counter.

-### Definining a Keep alive Sink
+### Definining a JMS Keep alive

-From the API perspective we want to create a stream that regularly creates messages and run that with a JMS sink - effectively sending the messages to the JMS broker.
+From the API perspective we want to describe a `JmsKeepAliveMonitor` without actually executing it.
+That is fairly straightforward as we just need to know the JMS destination we want to use for our keep alive messages, the interval to send messages and finally the maximum number of intervals we would accept not receiving a keep alive message.

+CODE_INCLUDE lang="scala" file="../blended.zio.streams/src/main/scala/blended/zio/streams/jms/jmsobjects.scala" doctag="keepalive"

 :::caution